one-among-us/data/people/Toka_ls/page.en.md

 > さようなら~
 >
-> By the time I read this letter, I should have been in everyone’s memory.
+> By reading this letter, I shall remain only in your memories.
 >
 > From the moment we met, time really flew by.
 And next, everyone will have to spend a time that I don’t know.
 >